-Benefits Provided - For the fiscal year ended June 30, 2018, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
-To be eligible to receive a HIS Plan benefit, a retiree under a State administered retirement system must provide proof of health insurance coverage, which can include Medicare.
+Benefits Provided - For the fiscal year ended June 30, 2019, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
+To be eligible to receive a HIS Plan benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which can include Medicare.

 Contributions - The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2018, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statutes.
+For the fiscal year ended June 30, 2019, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statutes.
 The University contributed 100 percent of its statutorily required contributions for the current and preceding three years.
 HIS Plan contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or canceled.

-The University's contributions to the HIS Plan totaled \$3,511,821 for the fiscal year ended June 30, 2018.
+The University's contributions to the HIS Plan totaled \$3,612,160 for the fiscal year ended June 30, 2019.

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2018, the University reported a liability of \$69,890,112 for its proportionate share of the net pension liability.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2019, the University reported a liability of \$68,540,176 for its proportionate share of the net pension liability.
 The current portion of the net pension liability is the University's proportionate share of benefit payments expected to be paid within one year, net of the University's proportionate share of benefit payments expected to be paid within one year, net of the University's proportionate share of the HIS Plan's fiduciary net position available to pay that amount.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2016, and update procedures were used to determine liabilities as of July 1, 2017.
-The University's proportionate share of the net pension liability was based on the University's 2016-17 fiscal year contributions relative to the total 2016-17 fiscal year contributions of all participating members.
-At June 30, 2017, the University's proportion was 0.65 percent, which was a decrease of 0.01 from its proportionate share measured as of June 30, 2016.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2018.
+The University's proportionate share of the net pension liability was based on the University's 2017-18 fiscal year contributions relative to the total 2017-18 fiscal year contributions of all participating members.
+At June 30, 2018, the University's proportion was 0.65 percent, which was equal to its proportionate share measured as of June 30, 2017.

-For the fiscal year ended June 30, 2018, the University recognized pension expense of \$5,674,141.
+For the fiscal year ended June 30, 2019, the University recognized pension expense of \$5,372,790.
 In addition, the University reported deferred outflows of resources and deferred inflow of resources related to pensions from the following sources: